Skip to content

 Feed the plug of the pressure sense wire through the smile shaped slot in back_plate, and place the fingers on the bolts simultaneously, keeping them meshed, and keeping the sense wire from being pinched anywhere.

-Place M3 washers over the bolts after they protrude from the fingers.
+Place an M3 washers over each of the two bolts after they protrude from the hole in the geared lever.

 Place the mechanism lid and finger motor assembly onto the back plate, gently wiggle everything in order to get it to fit.
 The two M3x25 bolts should go through the holes in mechanism_lid and the drive gear should mesh with the finger gears.
 The alignment tabs on the sides should line up.
 If you have trouble getting it on there, try pulling the m3x15 bolts back a bit into the fingers, make the gear mesh first, then push the bolts through.